Spaniards ditch mobile phones in record numbers

 The figures showed a 3.8 percent year-on-year drop in mobile phone numbers as the country battles sky-high unemployment and its second recession in three years.

 "The mobile sector in Spain is not recovering.
 This marks nine consecutive months of falls ...
-Yoigo and virtual mobile operators are gaining clients but they cannot compensate for the losses at Movistar, Vodafone and Orange," CMT said.
+Yoigo and virtual mobile operators are gaining clients but they cannot compensate for the losses at Movistar, Vodafone and Orange FTE.PA," CMT said.

 CHURN